-CODY BENJAMIN has published three independent books, available online via Lulu, Amazon and Barnes & Noble.
+CODY BENJAMIN has published four independent books, available online via Lulu, Amazon and Barnes & Noble.

 In Philadelphia, the Eagles are much more than a football team.